(noun) the cultivation of plants by placing the roots in liquid nutrient solutions rather than in soil; soilless growth of plants.

 Plants grow in a bed that periodically floods and drains with the nutrient rich water solution.

-The seedling station in the Leafy Green Machine uses this system.
+The seedling station in our farms use this system.
 A shallow trough, holding up to 12 trays of seedlings, is pumped full of water and then allowed to drain several times each day.
 This timing provides just the right amount of water for the seedlings to grow.

 Deep Water Culture: Plants are supported on a floating material while the roots hang below in the nutrient solution.